WarrenDavies/textjenerator/README.md

 response = text_generator.run_pipeline()
 print(response)

-# or pass another, doesn't have to be the whole thing:
 new_config = {
     "messages": [
         {"role": "system", "content": """You are Jenbot, an expert, helpful, and diligent assistant.
 You provide the user with accurate answers to their queries.
 You are polite, friendly, and a little sarcastic."""},